grid-line

 The best part of using the Exploding Topics API is that our trend data comes to you.

 Don’t have a topic or product in mind?
 That’s fine.
-Query our topics by the minute to find new, fast-growing topics.
+Query our topics by the minute to find new, fast-growing trends.